oreqizer/oreqizer/content/the-math-of-fitness/index.md

 W = t=0_int^T P(t) * dt
 ```

-For a specific time `T`, in order to maximize work capacity `W`, we have to
+For a specific time `T`, in order to maximize work `W`, we have to maximize the
-maximize the _area under the curve_ of the graph.
-That means maximizing average
+_area under the curve_ of the graph.
+That means maximizing average power `P`
-power `P` within the time.
+within the time.

-The amount of work we can produce within a certain time is our _work capacity_
+The maximum amount of work we can produce within a certain time is our _work
-for that time frame.
+capacity_ for that time frame.

-## Work spectrum
+## Time domain

 Maximizing work capacity in just a single time frame is very limiting.
 We want
 to maximize our work capacity across a _broad time domain_.
 Going up a
 dimension, we can illustrate a _spectrum of work capacities_, which is the
 volume under the plane formed by _work capacities of different time frames_.
 I
-am going to call it _work spectrum_:
+am going to call it _work capacity spectrum_:

 ```
 TODO draw and graph this:
-WS = s=0_int^S t=0_int^s P(t, s) * dt
+WS = s=0_int^S t=0_int^s P(t, s) * dt ds
 ```

 Within the time domain from zero to `S` we calculate our _work capacity_ in each
 time frame.
 To maximize the _volume under the plane_ of the graph we have to
 maximize the average power `P` for each time frame.

-## Context specificity
+## Context domain

-The established _work spectrum_ formula assumes a seamless carryover between
+The established _work capacity spectrum_ formula assumes a seamless carryover
-contexts, meaning that having a certain work capacity in one context means
+between contexts, meaning that having a certain work capacity in one context
-having the same capacity in all contexts.
-This assumption, however, violates the
+means having the same capacity in all contexts.
+This assumption, however,
-rule of context specificity[^2].
+violates the rule of context specificity[^2].

-Adding a _broad spectrum of contexts_ to the formula finally gives us the
+Adding a _broad domain of contexts_ to the formula finally gives us the
 mathematical representation of **fitness**:

 ```
 TODO draw and graph this:
-Fitness = i=0_sum^n (s=0_int^S t=0_int^s P(t, s, Ci) * dt) / n
+Fitness = i=0_sum^n (s=0_int^S t=0_int^s P(t, s, Ci) * dt ds) / n
 ```

 For each context `Ci`, we calculate _work capacity_ for that context in a broad
 time domain from zero to `S`.
 To maximize _fitness_, we have to maximize _volume
-under the plane_ for each context's _work spectrum_, meaning we have to maximize
+under the plane_ for each context's _work capacity spectrum_, meaning we have to
-the average power `P` for each time frame in each context.
+maximize the average power `P` for each time frame in each context.

 As Glassman said it[^3]: